cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 More precisely, the hybrid KEM should meet two different notions of IND-CCA security, under different assumptions about the component algorithms:

-* IND-CCA against a classical attacker all of the following are true:
+* IND-CCA against a classical attacker if all of the following are true:
     * `KDF` is indifferentiable from a random oracle
     * If using `Group_T`: The strong Diffie-Hellman problem is hard in `Group_T`